agnesbn/VIS_assignment2/README.md

 ```

 ### Logistic Regression model
-- Make sure to change the current directory to `VIS_assignment2`.
+- Make sure to change the current directory to `VIS_assignment2` and then run:
-- Then run.
 ```
 python src/logistic_regression.py --dataset {DATASET}
 ```